 The following factors are considered during the planning phase to determine how many dwellings can fit on a block of land.

 • Land size and shape – A larger block of land may accommodate more units.
-Rectangular blocks also generally accommodate more units than irregular blocks.
+Rectangular blocks generally accommodate more units than irregular blocks.
 Width is also important when it comes to vehicle access and manoeuvrability.
 Slopes in the land can add restraints on the design and extent of excavation possible on the block.

 • Location – Land close to an urban activity centre or village will generally allow for higher density.
 The opposite may be true of land further away from these areas.

 • Council – The likelihood of your development proposal can vary depending on the relevant department’s feelings.
-While it may be possible to fit five units on your land, only four may be supported by council.
+While it may be possible to fit five units on your land, only four may be supported by the council.
 You have the right to appeal to the Planning and Environment Court but in any case, successful outcomes are not guaranteed

-• Size of units – One or two bedroom units may allow you to fit more on the land as opposed to three bedroom units.
+• Size of units – One or two-bedroom units may allow you to fit more on the land as opposed to three-bedroom units.

 • Type of allotment – Corner sites generally allow for high densities as the block has more driveway and manoeuvrability space by having two street frontages.